koswald/Moo-V/ReadMe.md

 The [Spring Boot getting started document] was a *must*.

-The backend java leverages [a project I found on GitHub].
+The backend java leverages [another GitHub project].

 An online [markdown editor] was used to create this file.

-[//]: # (any or all of the following references could have be placed anywhere in this file)
+[//]: # (any or all of the following references could have be placed anywhere in this file; note that surrounding the url with angle brackets is optional)

 [Node.js]: https://nodejs.org/en/download/current/
 [Java]: http://www.java.com